opentok/interactive-broadcast-ios/README.md

 ### Configure the Interactive Broadcast Solution controller

-Now you are ready to add the Interactive Broadcast Solution user detail to your app, as well as the Instance ID and Base URL you retrieved earlier (see [Prerequisites](#prerequisites)).
+Now you are ready to add the Interactive Broadcast Solution user detail to your app, as well as the Admin ID and Base URL you retrieved earlier (see [Prerequisites](#prerequisites)).
 This detail is needed to initialize the Interactive Broadcast Solution controller that connects the app with the backend server and presents the user interface populated with Interactive Broadcast Solution events.

 1. From the **Project Navigator** view, edit **ViewController.m** and ensure you have the following import statements: